-Zijin Mining to Up Stake in Serbian Copper Miner by USD350 Million19.
-September 2018. / Mining
+Zijin Mining to Up Stake in Serbian Copper Miner by USD350 Million, Mining

 Zijin Mining Group has struck a deal with Serbia, it announce yesterday.
 It will invest USD350 million within three years to increase its investment in RTB Bor.
 Zijin Mining Group will hold 63 percent of the mining concern’s equity after the investment.

 RTB Bor will spend USD1.26 billion (including the USD350 million) within six years on technological transformation, expanding its smelting plant and four mines, and new construction.

 The acquisition of RTB Bor proceeded smoothly as Zijin Mining Group agreed to assume 90 percent of its debts (about USD1.4 billion), New York-based Fitch Ratings, one of the Big Three credit rating agencies, stated in a report released yesterday.

 RTB Bor is a state-owned copper mining and smelting conglomerate.
 The Republic of Serbia Development Fund and its sovereign equity fund hold 99.99 percent of its equity.
 RTB Bor owns the only copper ore and smelting plant in production in Serbia, which is endowed with a large amount of copper ore resources, all large porphyry deposits suitable for large-scale extraction.
 RTB Bor’s copper mines lie in the renowned Eurasian Metallogenic Belt and have good mining prospects.